 “Jones, arguably the way he is looking, could be our best ever player,” Sir Alex Ferguson said in 2013.
 “I think Jones may be one of the best players we have ever had, no matter where we play him.
 At 21 years of age, he is going to be a phenomenal player.”

-The centre-back is still on United’s books but has failed to live up to those lofty expectations, making just eight appearances over the last two seasons.
+The centre-back is still on United’s books but has failed to live up to those lofty expectations, making just 13 appearances over the last three seasons.

 After deciding to leave the Red Devils in 2014, Vidic saw out his playing career with an injury-plagued 18-month stint at Inter Milan.